 Language Requirement.
-Competency (successfully completing the third college semester or fifth college quarter) is required in one foreign language to fulfill the graduation requirement.
+For the Liberal Arts and Sciences degree, competency (successfully completing the third college semester or fifth college quarter) is required in one foreign language to fulfill the graduation requirement.
 Refer to section of bulletin on "Graduation Requirements."
 Psychology majors are urged to discuss scheduling the language requirement with an academic adviser.